Abdelrahman822000/codealpha_tasks/Task1_HangmanGame_Final_Version 1.5.5/README.md

 if the letter isn't in the secret word, the game draws a part of a stickman and the game continues.

-the game continues untill all letters are guessed right, in this case you win, or untill the drawing of the stickman completes, in this case you lost.
+the game continues until all letters are guessed right, in this case, you win, or until the drawing of the stickman is completed, in this case, you lost.

 After finishing the game you can press space to reset.